zoeparman/ghent-datex2-to-linkeddata/README.md

 ```

 Replace /bin/php with your PHP interpreter binary if you have it located somewhere else, and replace [REPO]
 with the absolute path to the repository on your system.
+Read/write permissions are necessary in the folder `public/parking/out`.
-Note: this will keep gathering data, whether the development
-server is running or not.
+Note: this will keep gathering data, whether the development server is running or not.

 ## Classes that can be used

 ### otn\linkeddatex2\GhentToRDF

-Constructor takes a URL to a Datex2 file and optionally an `EasyRDF_Graph`.
+(old) Constructor takes a URL to a Datex2 file and optionally an `EasyRDF_Graph`.
 The data is added to the `$graph` element.

+TODO

 ### otn\linkeddatex2\Metadata

-Given an `EasyRDF_Graph` object, generates the metadata and adds it to the graph
+(old) Given an `EasyRDF_Graph` object, generates the metadata and adds it to the graph

+TODO

 ### otn\linkeddatex2\View

-Given an accept header, a metadata EasyRDF object and a data EasyRDF object, will stream a string to HTTP output.
+(old) Given an accept header, a metadata EasyRDF object and a data EasyRDF object, will stream a string to HTTP output.
 Will take care of HTTP response and cache headers as well.

+TODO

+### otn\linkeddatex2\gather\GraphProcessor

+TODO

+### otn\linkeddated2\gather\ParkingHistoryFilesystem

+TODO